Therapy for Perfectionism In San Antonio

 How Perfectionism Affects Work, Focus, and Energy

-You don’t always have the confidence others perceive you as having but instead struggle with continually feeling "not enough."
-Overwhelming situations make you want to hide, run away, or bury yourself in work.
-Anything to stay busy.
+Overwhelming situations make you want to hide, run away, or bury yourself in work, anything to stay busy.

 Perfectionism in Parenting: Always Trying to Get It Right

-As a parent, perfectionism shows up in subtle but exhausting ways.
-You’re often second-guessing yourself, replaying conversations, wondering if you handled a meltdown “right,” or if you're giving your kids what they need.
+You find yourself second-guessing, replaying conversations, and wondering if you handled a meltdown right, or if you're truly giving your kids what they need.

 You hold yourself to impossible standards: patient but firm, fun but structured, present but productive.

-It’s hard to relax and just be with them because you feel the pressure to always do, to make everything just right.
-And while you're trying to be the parent you didn’t have, you're also carrying that old fear: that making mistakes means you’re failing…again.
+And while you're trying to be the parent you didn’t have, you're also carrying that old fear: that making mistakes means you’re failing.

-You want your kids to feel seen, safe, and loved no matter what…even though you weren’t always given that.
+You want your kids to feel seen, safe, and loved no matter what, even though you weren’t always given that.
 Therapy can help you offer that same compassion to yourself.

-This started early.
-You still remember the fear of not being loved, unaccepted, being teased, rejected, criticized if you made mistakes.
 At home, perfection was the price of belonging.
-Accomplishments weren’t just celebrated-they were expected.
-Falling short meant disappointment, shame, or being shut out.
+Accomplishments weren’t just celebrated, they were expected.
+Falling short meant disappointment, shame, or being shut out

-Your perfectionism is likely rooted in early attachment dynamics, the ways you learned to earn love, approval, or safety in your family system.
-If connection felt conditional, based on being “good,” helpful, or successful, then striving for perfection might have felt like the only way to stay close or avoid disapproval.
+If connection felt conditional, based on being good, helpful, or successful, then striving for perfection might have felt like the only way to stay close or avoid disapproval.

-You were relied on too much.
-Left to carry more than a child should.
+You were relied on too much, left to carry more than a child should.
 When things got hard, no one stepped in.
 You learned to protect yourself, to be the one who always held it together.
 There was no room for mistakes.

 The Emotional Toll of Perfectionism

-You’re maxed out, chasing worth through achievement - but never quite reaching the peace you crave.
+You’re maxed out, chasing worth through achievement, but never quite reaching the peace you crave.

-We live in a world of “never enough” which only reinforces perfectionism.
+We live in a world of never enough, which only reinforces perfectionism.
 You've been telling yourself: I’m not doing enough.
 I’m not successful enough.
 Not good enough.

 You learned to do whatever you could to be perfect so that no one could find fault and you wouldn’t be hurt.